Robert Downey Jr.: 2008–2019: Commercial success and stardom as Iron Man

-In 2006, Downey was cast as the titular character in the superhero film Iron Man.
-Director Jon Favreau explained that while Downey was not the most obvious choice, "he understood what makes the character tick.
+In 2006, Downey was cast as the titular character in Iron Man, a superhero film.
+Director Jon Favreau explained that although Downey was not the most obvious choice, "he understood what makes the character tick.
 He found a lot of his own life experience in 'Tony Stark'."
 Favreau strongly advocated for Downey's casting, believing he could elevate the film's quality and generate widespread audience interest, much like Johnny Depp had done for the Pirates of the Caribbean series.
-To prepare for the role, Downey gained more than twenty pounds (nine kilograms) of muscle over five months to achieve the physicality required for the part.
+Downey gained more than twenty pounds (nine kilograms) of muscle over five months to achieve the physicality required for the part.
 Iron Man was released on May 2, 2008, in the US.
 It became the eighth-highest-grossing film of 2008, earning more than $585 million worldwide against a production budget of $130 million.

 In Iron Man, Downey portrayed Tony Stark, a wealthy industrialist who is kidnapped and forced to build a deadly missile, only to instead construct a suit of armor that transforms him into the superhero Iron Man.
 Both the film and Downey's performance were acclaimed by critics, many of whom considered his portrayal the standout element of Iron Man and credited it with catapulting him to global stardom.
-Ebert wrote that "it's Robert Downey Jr. who powers the lift-off separating this from most other superhero movies", while, in a retrospective Variety article, Zack Sharf credited Downey's charisma with making Iron Man both a critical and commercial success.
-By October 2008, Downey had signed on to reprise his role in two sequels to Iron Man and in The Avengers (2012), which featured the superhero team that Stark joins, based on Marvel's comic book series of the same name.
+Ebert wrote that "it's Robert Downey Jr. who powers the lift-off separating this from most other superhero movies", and, in a retrospective Variety article, Zack Sharf credited Downey's charisma with making Iron Man both a critical and commercial success.
+By October 2008, Downey had signed on to reprise his role in two sequels to Iron Man and in The Avengers (2012), the latter of which featured the superhero team that Stark joins, based on Marvel's comic book series of the same name.
 He first reprised the role with a brief appearance as Stark in the film The Incredible Hulk (2008), as part of Marvel Studios' initiative to depict the same Marvel Universe on film by providing continuity among the films.

-Downey starred alongside Ben Stiller, who also directed the film, and Jack Black in Tropic Thunder.
-The three actors portray exaggerated Hollywood archetypes, with Downey playing Kirk Lazarus, a self-absorbed, multi–Oscar-winning Australian method actor starring in an overblown Vietnam War film titled Tropic Thunder.
+Downey starred in Tropic Thunder alongside Ben Stiller and Jack Black, the former of whom also directed the film.
+The three actors portray exaggerated Hollywood archetypes, Downey playing Kirk Lazarus, a self-absorbed, multi–Oscar-winning Australian method actor starring in an overblown Vietnam War film titled Tropic Thunder.
 To embody his character, African-American platoon sergeant Lincoln Osiris, Lazarus undergoes a controversial skin pigmentation procedure, requiring Downey to wear dark makeup and a wig.
 Released in August 2008, Tropic Thunder opened atop the American box office and retained the number-one position for three consecutive weeks, eventually grossing $195 million worldwide on a budget of about $90 million.
 For his portrayal of Lazarus, Downey was nominated for the Academy Award for Best Supporting Actor.
 He then portrayed Steve Lopez in the biopic The Soloist (2009), a Los Angeles Times columnist who discovers a homeless man playing a violin with virtuoso skill.